Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Introduction

 Thus, we consider in this paper

-the perturbative expectation corresponding to Coulomb gauge or holomorphic gauge, respectively, which are defined mathematically precisely in Section \ref{Sec:Pert}.
-Each involves the choice of an auxiliary metric compatible with the given area form on $S^2$ (for holomorphic gauge, the data of a conformal structure and the given area form is equivalent to a compatible metric).
+the perturbative expectation on $\Sigma$ corresponding to Coulomb gauge, holomorphic gauge, or axial-gauge, respectively, with the first two of these requiring the choice of an auxiliary metric compatible with the given area form.
+These gauges are all defined mathematically precisely in Section \ref{Sec:Pert}.
+Moreover, as is standard in perturbative quantum field theory, the presence of ultraviolet divergences requires the use of a regularization scheme.
+For Coulomb gauge, we choose a heat-kernel regulator, which is especially adapted to the underlying space being curved (unlike standard dimensional/momentum-cutoff regularization methods on flat space).
+For the remaining holomorphic and axial gauges, they do not require a regulator since the Feynman diagrams they generate are finite.
+(Upon closer inspection however, these latter gauges were obtained through an appropriate regularization scheme applied at a more fundamental starting point.
+We elucidate this point in a moment.)

-Our results can be summarized as follows, which we represent pictorially alongside additional results from \cite{Ngu2016, NguSYM} in Figure 1:
+Our results can be summarized as follows, which combined with the results from \cite{NguSYM}, we depict pictorially in Figure 1.
+First we consider the case of $S^2$:

 \begin{customthm}{1} Consider Yang-Mills theory on $(S^2, d\sigma)$ with arbitrary compact gauge group $G$.
-Pick any compatible metric for use as a gauge-fixing metric. \begin{enumerate} \item $\left<W_{f,\gamma}\right>_C$, defined using an appropriate regularization scheme, is finite without any need for counterterms and is independent of the choice of gauge-fixing metric.
-Moreover, $\left<W_{f,\gamma}\right>_C$ is invariant under area-preserving diffeomorphisms in the sense of Corollary \ref{Cor:Area}. \item We have
+Pick any compatible metric for use as a gauge-fixing metric. \begin{enumerate} \item $\left<W_{f,\gamma}\right>_{S^2,C}$, defined using a heat-kernel regularization scheme, is finite without any need for counterterms and is independent of the choice of gauge-fixing metric.
+Moreover, $\left<W_{f,\gamma}\right>_{S^2,C}$ is invariant under area-preserving diffeomorphisms, i.e. those which preserve the areas of the regions complementary to $\gm$. \item We have

-In particular, $\left<W_{f,\gamma}\right>_{hol}$ is also independent of the choice of gauge-fixing metric. \item Let $\gamma$ be a simple closed curve.
-Then the series expansion of $\lim_{\lambda \to 0}\left<W_{f,\gamma}\right>$ is explicitly given by a Gaussian integral over $\g$ given by the formula (\ref{eq:ThmExact1}).
-Moreover, this series differs from $\left<W_{f,\gamma}\right>$ by exponentially small ``instanton" corrections, see Remark \ref{Rem:Inst}. \end{enumerate} \end{customthm}
+In particular, $\left<W_{f,\gamma}\right>_{S^2,hol}$ is also independent of the choice of gauge-fixing metric and invariant under area-preserving diffeomorphisms. \item Let $\gamma$ be a simple closed curve.
+Then